localstack/docs/content/en/user-guide/aws/batch/index.md

 ---
-title: AWS Batch
+title: Batch
 linkTitle: Batch
-categories: [" LocalStack Pro"]
-description: >
-  Get started with AWS Batch on LocalStack
+description: Get started with Batch on LocalStack
 ---

 ## Introduction

+Batch is a cloud-based service provided by Amazon Web Services (AWS) that simplifies the process of running batch computing workloads on the AWS cloud infrastructure.
+Batch allows you to efficiently process large volumes of data and run batch jobs without the need to manage and provision underlying compute resources.

-LocalStack supports AWS Batch via the Community/Pro/Team offering, allowing you to use the AWS Batch APIs in your local environment.
-The supported APIs are available on our API Coverage Page, which provides information on the extent of AWS Batch integration with LocalStack.
+LocalStack supports AWS Batch via the Pro/Team offering, allowing you to use the Batch APIs to automate and scale computational tasks in your local environment while handling batch workloads.
+The supported APIs are available on our [API Coverage Page](https://docs.localstack.cloud/references/coverage/coverage_batch/), which provides information on the extent of Batch integration with LocalStack.

 ## Getting started

 This guide is designed for users new to AWS Batch and assumes basic knowledge of the AWS CLI and our `awslocal` wrapper script.

 Start your LocalStack container using your preferred method.
-We will create and run an AWS Batch job by following these steps:
+We will demonstrate how you create and run a Batch job by following these steps:

-1. Create a service role for the compute environment
+1. Creating a service role for the compute environment.
-2. Create the compute environment
+2. Creating the compute environment.
-3. Create a job queue using the compute environment
+3. Creating a job queue using the compute environment.
-4. Create a job definition
+4. Creating a job definition.
-5. Submit a job to the job queue
+5. Submitting a job to the job queue.

 ### Create a service role

-For LocalStack the service role just has to exist, however when [enforcing IAM policies]({{< ref "user-guide/aws/iam#enforcing-iam-policies" >}}) the policy must be a valid one.
+You can create a role using the [`CreateRole`](https://docs.aws.amazon.com/cli/latest/reference/iam/create-role.html) API.
+For LocalStack, the service role simply needs to exist.
+However, when [enforcing IAM policies]({{< ref "user-guide/aws/iam#enforcing-iam-policies" >}}), it is necessary that the policy is valid.

+Run the following command to create a role with an empty policy document:

 {{< command >}}
-$ awslocal iam create-role --role-name myrole  --assume-role-policy-document "{}"
+$ awslocal iam create-role \
+    --role-name myrole  \
+    --assume-role-policy-document "{}"
 {{< / command >}}

 You should see the following output: